 - Eight-Week Screenwriting Workshop: Covering similar ground to the Twelve-Week Evening Screenwriting Workshop, students in the Eight-Week Screenwriting Workshop will meet Monday through Friday during the day, learning the essentials of screenwriting.
 Students should enter the workshop with an idea that they will eventually develop into a full-length screenplay in addition to covering topics such as Classic Screenplay Structure, Character Arcs, Dialogue, Theme, Conflict, Flashbacks, Genre, Voice Over, Subtext, Visualization, and Dramaturgy.
 This workshop is available in Los Angeles and New York City.

 Study Online at the School of ScreenwritingDo you want to receive training in screenwriting, but are unable to attend our locations in Los Angeles, New York City, or Australia?
-In response to increased demand, the Film Academy’s Screenwriting School has developed an extensive set of online courses available to students around the world from the comfort of their own computers.
+In response to increased demand, the Film Academy’s Screenwriting School has developed a duo of online courses available to students around the world from the comfort of their own computers.

-The Film Academy’s Online Screenwriting School consists of a wide variety of general and specific courses that are modeled on the programs and workshops offered at the Film Academy and developed by faculty members who created the courses for our programs.
-The online Screenwriting School covers the principle genres and formats available to screenwriters, including writing for feature films, short films, television, and new media, such as webisodes.
-Varying in length from four weeks to nine months, students have a variety of options to find the ideal course for their specific needs.
-With the exception of our Online Screenwriting Revisions Class, which requires students to have completed a feature-length script, prospective students need only a genuine interest and passion for screenwriting to enroll in one of our Online Screenwriting School courses.
+The Film Academy’s Online Screenwriting School consists of two courses that are modeled on the programs and workshops offered at the Film Academy and developed by faculty members who created the courses for our programs.
+The online Screenwriting School covers the principle genres and formats available to screenwriters, focusing on feature films and television.
+Varying in length from sixteen weeks to nine months, prospective students need only a genuine interest and passion for screenwriting to enroll in one of our Online Screenwriting School courses.

 An Overview of Online Screenwriting CoursesUnlike our in-person workshops and programs, NYFA’s Screenwriting School allows aspiring screenwriters the flexibility to receive a general education in the fundamentals of screenwriting for film and television while also honing their skills in a particular discipline.